 We intend to follow closely the textbook with some omissions of non-essential sections, and adding some topics if time permits.
+The actual coverage will depend on class interest and ability.

 Topics to cover and pace are very tentatively planned as below